 A long while ago, I got it into my head to try every single flavor of Pop Rocks as a service to a wanting public, and today that dream is being realized.
-If a detailed description of grape-flavored Pop Rocks is what you're after, or you're seriously in need of Pop Rock recommendations from a newly minted expert, my friends, you have come to the right place.
-This is the last guide you'll ever need on the canon of Pop Rock flavors.
+If a detailed description of grape-flavored Pop Rocks is what you're after, or you're seriously in need of Pop Rocks recommendations from a newly minted expert, my friends, you have come to the right place.
+This is the last guide you'll ever need on the canon of Pop Rocks flavors.

 What Are Pop Rocks?

 This patented treat, hailing from the wilder times of the late '70s, is a form of gasified hard candy, or more specifically a mixture of sugars infused with carbon dioxide.
 The gas is infused into the candies during the setting process and remains trapped in there until it released when the candy dissolves in your mouth.
 That audible pop and fizz that occurs when you throw back a handful of Pop Rocks is all the trapped gas escaping from the candy as it melts.

 Why Is Fake Cherry Always the Original Flavor?